FRC-Utilities/QDriverStation-Mobile/README.md

 ### Why *Kickass* Driver Station?

 Because driving FRC robots with your phone is not cool, its *kickass*!
-You've got to admit it, this name is awesome!
+Admit it, this name is awesome!

 ### License